 City of Pittsburg Mayor, Samantha Rector, says, “We are hoping for good weather, but regardless, rain or shine this festival will go on.
 We are all very excited for Corey’s career.
 His family has long been a part of this region and we hope to have a great turnout.
 Our local law enforcement, and city workers are assisting to make sure that this music event will be a success.”

 Tickets will only be sold on the day of the event beginning at 10:00 a.m.
-The price is $20 per person and children 10 and under are admitted free of charge.
-All healthcare workers, first responders, veterans, and active military (all branches) will be admitted to the show at half-price with a valid I.D.
+The event is being held from 11:00 a.m. until 5:00 p.m.
+The price for admission is $20 per person and children 10 and under are admitted free of charge.
+All healthcare workers, first responders, veterans, and active military (all branches) will be admitted to the show at half-price for $10 with a valid I.D.

-Donations are being planned from the net proceeds from the event to benefit two non-profits – SPARQ formed to cultivate the community’s economic, social and cultural growth, and also the South Pittsburg Ministerial Association that assists the homeless.
+Donations are being planned from the net proceeds from the event to benefit two non-profits – SPARQ formed to cultivate the community’s economic, social and cultural growth, and also the South Pittsburg Ministerial Association that assists the homeless and underserved.